nextcloud/desktop/doc/building.rst

 earlier versions, CSync, which is the sync engine library of the client, is now part of the client source repository and not a separate module.

-You can download the desktop sync client from the ownCloud `Client Download Page`_.

-To build the most up to date version of the client:
+To build the most up-to-date version of the client:

 1. Clone the latest versions of the client from Git_ as follows::